pauleveritt/pycharm_companion/docs/tutorials/react_typescript/presentation_components/index.rst

 .. tutorialstep::
     published: 2018-02-26 12:00
-    excerpt: Follow the React pattern of container/presentation components.
+    excerpt: Follow the React pattern of container/presentation components by refactoring the code and tests.
     is_pro: True
     references:
         author: